tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-october-to-december-2017.md

    Phillips and his [MONIAC][moniac] hydraulic computer.

-   We learn about failures of supply like the 'prison-camp recession' and failures of demand like the ['babysitter recession'][br], and that in practice it's hard to tell which is happening.
+   We learn about failures of supply like the 'prison-camp recession' and failures of demand like the ['babysitting co-op recession'][br], and that in practice it's hard to tell which is happening.
 So in response, short-run Keynes, long-run classical is a rule of thumb.
 It then covers inflation, printing money, GDP, and there's a chapter explaining how independent central